 - Set expectations and make clear your stance on vaping

-- Provide support and resources about quitting
+- Provide support and resources for quitting

 JUUL Lawsuits and Legal Options